scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 arguments.
 As the name suggests, ``decorate_validation`` is a decorator, and this should be used to decorate every validation function with the sole purpose of being able to disable validation.
-Using the suggested validation strategy with Magni, the following structure is used for all validation:
+Using the suggested validation strategy with Magni, the following structure is used for all validation adhering to **the suggested Python constructs to use**:

 .. code-block:: python